Thailand Tourism & Thailand Tourist Visa For Indians

 Thai customs are still rooted in an ancient Siamese culture wherein they promote good deeds and avoid offensiveness.
 Thai custom ‘Wai’ is still in practice which is used as the greetings, acknowledgment, accompanying an apology.

-Customs & etiquette in Thailand are very unique that includes pointing with the feet or touching the head are taboo in Thailand as they consider feet as the dirtiest part of the body and head as the sacred part.
+Customs & etiquette in Thailand are very unique that includes pointing with the feet or touching the head are taboo in Thailand as they consider feet as the dirtiest part of the body and the head as the sacred part.
 It is important to remove shoes while visiting the temple entering the house.

 The official language here is Thai and English is widely spoken in the tourist regions for easy communication.
 Theravada Buddhism is the main religion followed here with 94% of the population being identified as the followers of the same.